-The involvement of Simavi in the Her WASH programme ended in March 2023.
-In the first quarter, Simavi was able to give technical assistance on the topic of menstrual health to the country teams of Burkina Faso, Liberia and Sierra Leone.
-In Burkina Faso, a learning session on advocacy was organised.
-In Liberia and Sierra Leone, Simavi supported the refresher training sessions that were organised on the topic of menstrual health.
-A final report on the Simavi support has been submitted to WaterAid Canada, which marked the end of Simavi involvement in the project.
+VASH programme ended in March 2023.
+In the first quarter, tance on the topic of menstrual health to the country teams ne.
+In Burkina Faso, a learning session on advocacy was Simavi supported the refresher training sessions that were ealth.
+A final report on the Simavi support has been submitted e end of Simavi involvement in the project.